SoftLinkCo/flythru-privacy/flythru/privacy.md

-About Wipin Application and Website: flythru.net
+About Flythru Application and Website: flythru.net

 Lately, people in all countries of the world have gone shopping online, particularly during the spread of the new Coronavirus, as well as online shopping has turned out to be the cheapest and easiest way to buy different products, goods, and services, and the value of such purchases can be paid in several methods of payment without the need to waste time or effort.
-Wipin Application and Website: flythru.net is among the best websites and applications that provide online shopping for coupons and discounts in Kuwait.
+Flythru Application and Website: flythru.net is among the best websites and applications that provide online shopping for coupons and discounts in Kuwait.

-Wipin Application and Website: flythru.net
+Flythru Application and Website: flythru.net

-Wipin Application and Website: flythru.net is a very large platform, and it is also secure and safe for the customer related to online shopping and e-sales, as Wipin Application and Website:flythru.net strive to provide the best offers, coupons, and discounts available.
+Flythru Application and Website: flythru.net is a very large platform, and it is also secure and safe for the customer related to online shopping and e-sales, as Flythru Application and Website:flythru.net strive to provide the best offers, coupons, and discounts available.

 The website presents various offers and coupons, including discounts on beauty offers, entertainment, health, dental, laser, skin, cosmetics, nutritional supplements, medical supplies, medical devices, massage services, beauty products, hotels and resorts, restaurants, travel, health clubs, healthy meals, salon services, and everything that concerns men, women and kids.

 In the flythru Application and Website: flythru.net, you will find everything you need for your life, your essentials, and all your personal needs for you and your family members.

-Wipin Application and Website: flythru.net provides many services and looks for the convenience of customers, as it is very keen on their rights, and its goal is to help them ensure the receipt of purchases, whether they are with a coupon or a simple offer via e-mail and personal account on the application or the website.
+Flythru Application and Website: flythru.net provides many services and looks for the convenience of customers, as it is very keen on their rights, and its goal is to help them ensure the receipt of purchases, whether they are with a coupon or a simple offer via e-mail and personal account on the application or the website.

 In order for the flythru Application and Website: flythru.net to ensure that the customer receives the coupon or the offer he ordered, the website advises customers to review their purchases before confirming the purchase to ensure that written specifications are suitable for them.

-Wipin Application and Website: flythru.net take organizational and concrete technological standards to protect you from anyone who is not responsible for accessing or storing your personal information, noting that Wipin Application and Website: flythru.net may use information you have provided about yourself in order to offer you various services, and to send you marketing messages, notifications of new offers, confirmation of the coupon or offer receipt purchased via Wipin Application and Website: flythru.net, all with the aim to improve the quality of communication for the customer in an appropriate manner.
+Flythru Application and Website: flythru.net take organizational and concrete technological standards to protect you from anyone who is not responsible for accessing or storing your personal information, noting that Flythru Application and Website: flythru.net may use information you have provided about yourself in order to offer you various services, and to send you marketing messages, notifications of new offers, confirmation of the coupon or offer receipt purchased via Flythru Application and Website: flythru.net, all with the aim to improve the quality of communication for the customer in an appropriate manner.